kfaustino/binged/README.md

 ## About Binged

-A Ruby wrapper for the Bing API
+A Ruby wrapper for the Bing API.
+DSL inspired by jnunemaker's [Twitter Gem](http://github.com/jnunemaker/twitter) Search API wrapper.

 ## Installation